FWGS/xash3d-fwgs/README.md

 #### GNU/Linux
 NOTE FOR USERS WITH X86 COMPATIBLE CPUs:
-We have forced build system to throw an error, if you're trying to build 64-bit engine.
-This done for keeping compatibility with Steam releases of Half-Life and based on it's engine games.
+We have forced Waf to throw an error, if you're trying to build 64-bit engine.
+This was done for keeping compatibility with Steam releases of Half-Life and based on it's engine games.
 Even if Xash3D FWGS does support targetting 64-bit, you can't load games without recompiling them from source code!

 ##### Debian/Ubuntu